trivikverma/researchgroup/content/welcome/welcome.md

 * It is okay that sometimes you have to miss a meeting.
 Inform others in time, so they can plan accordingly.
 * We don't expect you to work on weekends or over holidays.
 Academia is a complex and chaotic environment, and sometimes you will find yourself working late into the night or unexpectedly through a holiday.
 Don't do it!
 You are expected to get work done, but you are also expected to take care of yourself.
-* We have a small lab so you can find a physical space to collaborate, create and build a community.
+* We have a small group so you can find a physical space to collaborate, create and build a community.
 If you want to experiment with your physical location of work, you are free to do so.
 * Arrive on time for meetings.
 It is disrespectful and disturbing to others who are waiting or have to accommodate us when we are late.
 * Plan for vacations ahead of time and let your collaborators know when you will not be available.